microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 ```
 X-Client-Cert: SSdtIGEgY2VydGlmaWNhdGU...
 ```
+As the inbound and outbound connections are independent, and the proxy may authenticate with the destination, there needs to be a way to pass any inbound client certificate to the destination server.
 This transform causes the client certificate taken from `HttpContext.Connection.ClientCertificate` to be Base64 encoded and set as the value for the given header name.
-This is needed because client certificates from incoming connections are not used when making connections to the destination server.
 The destination server may need that certificate to authenticate the client.
 There is no standard that defines this header and implementations vary, check your destination server for support.

 ## Response and Response Trailers